 Dr. Ari's primary area of research is aerosol medicine, which is closely tied to major developments that have had a global impact on the delivery of aerosolized medications to patients with pulmonary diseases.
 Her research has led to significant contributions to novel methods of aerosol delivery to different patient populations and served as a foundation from which others are performing research with direct clinical applications.

 She has been recognized as an outstanding scholar in the field of aerosol medicine and received the Mitchell Baran Achievement Award for Clinical Excellence in Aerosol and Airway Clearance Therapies in 2018.
-Her research received the prestigious Monaghan/Trudell Award for Aerosol Technique Development from the American Respiratory Care Foundation 3 times.
-Dr. Ari received Texas State's Presidential Award for Excellence in Scholarship, and the Specialty Practitioner of the Year Award in Education from the American Association for Respiratory Care.
+Her research received the prestigious Monaghan/Trudell Award for Aerosol Technique Development from the American Respiratory Care Foundation three times.
+Dr. Ari received Texas State's Presidential Award for Excellence in Scholarship and the Specialty Practitioner of the Year Award in Education from the American Association for Respiratory Care.

 College of Health Professions